kHarshit/kHarshit.github.io/_posts/2018-03-23-scaling-vs-normalization.md

 $$x' = \frac{x - x_{mean}}{x_{max} - x_{min}}$$

-For normalization, the maximum value You can get after applying the formula is 1, and the minimum value is 0.
+For normalization, the maximum value you can get after applying the formula is 1, and the minimum value is 0.
 So all the values will be between 0 and 1.

 {% highlight python %}
 # for Box-Cox Transformation